‘Twas the night before your driving test, you did everything right! You’re ready for the moment, and success is in sight.

 How long should you sleep before the driving test?

-We know that quality sleep is essential for your best performance.
+We all know that quality sleep is essential for your best performance.

 But how much is enough?

-Science recommends you aim for a solid 7 to 9 hours of sleep to ensure you’re well-rested and mentally alert on the big day.
+Science recommends aiming for a solid 7 to 9 hours of sleep to ensure you’re well-rested and mentally alert on the big day.